VW 3.6L Engine Problems: Why 10,000-Mile Oil Changes Are Destroying Engines

 Every 5,000 miles using the manufacturer-specified full synthetic oil.
 VW’s factory interval of 10,000 miles is too aggressive for this engine’s internal tolerances.
 The timing chain system, cam lobes, and fuel pump tappet all depend on clean oil to prevent metal-on-metal wear.
 The small cost of doubling your oil change frequency is nothing compared to the engine repairs that result from extended intervals.

 It can be, with proper maintenance.
-The engine itself is well-engineered — the issues we see are almost always related to deferred maintenance or extended oil change intervals.
-Owners who follow a 5,000-mile oil change schedule and stay on top of spark plugs, filters, and carbon cleaning tend to get well over 150,000 miles out of these engines without major problems.
+The engine’s Achilles heel is its sensitivity to oil quality and change intervals.
+Follow a 5,000-mile synthetic oil schedule, stay on top of spark plugs and fuel injectors, and get a carbon cleaning at 60k–80k miles, and these engines can last well over 150,000 miles without major issues.